 These psychological and emotional shifts are called transitions.
 And they come in three stages.

 The first stage is to let go of the familiarity and apparent security of the way the world used to be.
-The second is to step confidently into the unknown: the way the world is going to become.

 This second stage of transition is called the Threshold phase.